CatherineH/CatherineH.github.io/_posts/2016-04-11-vikings-in-hungary.md

 In my opinion, Bathory, along with **Gentle Giant** and **Van der Graaf Generator**, are examples of bands who didn’t quite have the technical chops or creativity to perfect their pioneering ideas.
-Viking metal was a novel style in the early 90s, but unfortunately a twenty year back catalog clouded my first listen of Hammerfall.
+Viking metal was a novel style in the early 90s, but unfortunately a twenty year back catalog clouded my first listen of Hammerheart.

 Of the four styles in the Bathory discography, the Quorthon solo-albums at the end of his career hold up the best against the test of time.
 He was